Guides

 Beautiful Christmas decorations in Tokyo (via Canva)

 Christmas decorations in Japan often combine Western influences with traditional Japanese touches.
-Homes and public spaces are adorned with decorations that reflect both cultures.
+Homes and public spaces are adorned with decorations and Christmas light shows that reflect both cultures.

 Christmas trees in Japan are typically smaller and more minimalistic compared to their Western counterparts.
 They are often decorated with wooden ornaments featuring Japanese motifs like fans, cranes or traditional dolls.
 These unique decorations bring a touch of Japanese craftsmanship to the Western tradition of tree decorating.